In the morning my voice was worse. When Susan asked how our show went as I was fixing breakfast, all I could do was croak.

 “He does cry a lot.”

-“He holds everything in and then it bursts out of control.”
+“He holds everything in.
+Then it bursts out of control.”

 “I bought him a guitar.
 He acted like the world had ended.”